venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 Specifically, `iommu` kernel parameter manages the use of this technology in the system, there are also `intel_iommu` is for intel and `amd_iommu` for amd.

+**Manufacturers sometimes do not give the complete specifications but only those most popular ones** such as how many cores it has or the speed, while **the more internal specifications such as the Intel-Vt or the AMD-Vi do not mention whether they exist or not**

+CPU manufacturers show them but **motherboard manufacturers often do not show them or even change their name.** By example almost **any XEON provides all necesary technology but if are mounted in a poor motherboard will not give you nothing.**

 #### Auto Configure the hugepages for qemu

 If you will have a VM with 4096 Mb of RAM (only one)so then (4096/2)+1024 where